 Whether you’re a real estate agent, executive administrator, librarian, sales manager, welder, business owner, construction superintendent, or lawyer, you need to convey what makes you unique and valuable to an organization.
-This will set you apart from the other candidates applying for the same position.
+Setting you apart from the other candidates applying for the same position will be vital to receiving a job offer.

 Communicate to the hiring committee the top reasons you are the perfect candidate for the position and why they should hire you.
 To rise above the competition, you need to know what differentiates you from all the others.
 In other words, you need to develop your unique selling point—call it branding, if you like.

 Brainstorm with someone to determine what makes you impressive, incomparable, and distinctive.
-Know your skills and abilities so that you can successfully convince the company’s hiring committee of your worth when you are in that all-important job interview.
-Illustrate the benefits to the department or company as a whole for deciding to hire you.
-The process of identifying your top relevant talents should be done before you write your resume and cover letter.
+Know your skills and abilities to convince the company’s hiring committee of your worth when you are in that all-important job interview.
+Illustrate the benefits to the department or company for deciding to hire you.
+Identifying your top relevant talents should be done before you write your resume and cover letter.

 How to Identify Your Unique Selling Points

 If you aren’t sure of your unique qualities and skills, a great way to identify them is to write your resume and cover letter or create your LinkedIn profile.
 This is a situation where you’re forced to communicate your skills and qualities.
-The adjectives that you come up with to describe yourself are the very qualities that make you unique.
+The adjectives you come up with to describe yourself are qualities that make you unique.
 Your unique selling point or branding statement should encapsulate your biggest strength or accomplishment.
 Your branding statement should be your resume’s introductory statement, placed before your resume summary or profile.

 Here are a few examples of unique selling propositions: